ycatsh/connor/README.md

 ## Features
 Connor works locally on your computer using a pre-trained NLP model `sentence-transformers/paraphrase-MiniLM-L6-v2` to understand the meaning of the data and calculate the cosine similarity between files.
 The folders are appropriately named using topic modeling through the Latent Dirichlet Allocation (LDA) technique.

+The file names and contents are read, then cosine similarity is used to calculate the similarity between the content of every file with respect to every other file.
+Based on the condition that the similarity scores between the files are above the provided threshold, the files are grouped in key-value pairs into a dictionary where each category corresponds to a folder.

+The filenames and their contents in the selected folder are read, and cosine similarity is calculated to measure the similarity between the content of each file and every other file.
+Based on the condition that the similarity scores between the files are above the provided threshold, the files are grouped in key-value pairs into a dictionary where each category corresponds to a folder.

+Latent Dirichlet Allocation technique is then used to generate topic names for the contents in each folder i.e. category in the dict.
+Using the most topic names, folders and created and the appropriate files are moved into their respective folders.

+For files such as images (image support will be added later), executables, binaries, etc. that cannot be read are organized into a "Miscellaneous" folder based on their file extensions.

 <br>

-### File Organization
+### File Organization Summary
 1. Organize files within a selected folder or manually uploaded files (uploading files is only supported for GUI).
 2. Organize text-based files (`.docx`, `.txt`, `.pdf`, etc.) using NLP.
-3. Create a separate folder named ‘Miscellaneous’ for dissimilar or unprocessable files based on extension.
+3. Creates a separate folder named "Miscellaneous" for dissimilar or unprocessable files based on extension.
 4. Provide a summary (tree structure) of the organization process upon completion.

 ### Customization Options
-1. Similarity Threshold: Allows yous to choose a similarity percentage threshold for grouping similar files.
+1. Similarity Threshold: Allows you to choose a similarity percentage threshold for grouping similar files.
-2. Reading Word Limit: You can to set a limit on the number of words read from file content.
+2. Reading Word Limit: You can set a limit on the number of words to read from the file content.
-3. Folder Name Word Limit: You can specify a maximum number of words allowed in the created folder names.
+3. Folder Name Word Limit: You can specify the maximum number of words allowed in the created folder names.
 4. Default Parameters: You can modify these three parameters and save them for future sessions.

 ### User Preferences